JorgeGongoraR/wordpress-mysql/README.md

 ## Pre-requisites 📋

+- Web browser
+- Linux or macOS or Windows
+- Kubernetes
+- Google Cloud SDK
+- Bash for Windows (git bash should suffice)

+## Installation 🔧

 ### Installing Google Cloud SDK

 1. Cloud SDK requires Python; supported versions are Python 3 (preferred, 3.5 to 3.8) and Python 2 (2.7.9 or higher).